cirocosta/llb/README.txt

                         llb.register_backend(backend)

+Whenever a new backend is meant to be registered, deregistered or marked (un)healthy, a map (that is shared between the daemon and the classifier) is updated.

-At a high level, it takes the job of deciding to which machines packets should be forwarded when they come.
+At a high level, LLB takes the job of deciding to which machines packets should be forwarded when they come.

         (public)                        (private)